King's Remembrancer: Quit Rents ceremonies

 The Exchequer Court is reconstituted every year for the three ancient ceremonies of the ‘Rendering of the Quit Rents to the Crown’ by the City of London at the Royal Courts of Justice.

-The oldest dates from 1211, where the City pays service for two pieces of land, of which the oldest is The Moors near Bridgnorth in Shropshire, for which the City must pay two knives, one blunt and one sharp.
+The oldest dates from 1211, where the City pays service for two pieces of land, of which the oldest is The Moors near Bridgnorth in Shropshire, for which the City must pay one axe and one billhook.

 The second oldest has been made, entered in the Great Roll of the Exchequer, since 1235, for ‘The Forge’ in Tweezer's Alley, just south of St Clement Danes, near the Strand in London, for which the City must pay six horseshoes and 61 horseshoe nails—these are over 550 years old, since after being rendered to the King's Remembrancer they are preserved in his office, and with the permission of the Crown they are loaned to the Corporation of London to be rendered again the following year.

 These two quits are paid together as one ceremony, during which a black-and-white chequered cloth is spread out—it is from this that the word "Exchequer" derives—combined with the introduction to the Remembrancer of the City’s newly elected sheriffs.
 The Comptroller and Solicitor of the City of London presents the horseshoes and nails and counts them out to the Remembrancer who then pronounces “Good number”.
-The knives are tested by the King's Remembrancer by taking a hazel stick, one cubit in length, and bending it over the blunt knife and leaving a mark, and the stick is split in two with the sharp knife.
+The axe and billhook are tested by the King's Remembrancer by taking a hazel stick, bending it over the billhook to leave a mark, and then splitting it in two with the axe.
 This practice stems from the creation of tally sticks where a mark was made on a stick with a blunt knife for each payment counted.
 When payment was complete the stick was split down the middle, leaving each party with half of the marked stick and creating a receipt (or foil and counter-foil).
 After the knives are tested the Remembrancer pronounces “Good service”.